 Earlier this year, I invited my email group to send me any questions they would like me to answer on the topic of raised bed gardening.
 Little did I expect the flood of responses I received.

 As a long-time raised bed gardener, I am thrilled to see how many of you are looking to start your raised beds for the very first time – and want to make sure you get off on the right foot.
 So many of you, too, have experience with raised bed gardening but have questions on how to improve your results.
 One thing is certain, the information available on the internet regarding materials, methods, risks, etc. – well, let’s just say it’s conflicting at best.

 My hope with this raised bed gardening series (and yes, so many questions to answer it’s morphed from one podcast to a series!) is to put that conflicting information, well, to bed for you.
 It’s my goal to answer all your questions from A to Z, planning to harvest and maintenance, starting with this first episode in this raised bed gardening series.

-I invite you to request a copy of my Raised Bed Resource Guide – created out of all the information covered in this series and more.
-I hope you find it helpful in the coming seasons!
 If you would like to join the conversation and contribute to future topics, click the red “Get Free Updates” button at the top of this page.

 My Raised Bed Gardening Background

 You might be feeling intimidated by the idea of building a raised bed garden.
 Believe me, I understand.
 I had been gardening all my life when, several years ago, I was selected to host the DIY Network television series, Fresh from the Garden.

 The focus of the show was backyard food production in raised beds from seed to harvest.
 I was given free range on design, gardening methods – the whole deal.
 The only catch?
 Failure was not an option.
 Three years, two different locations, 52 episodes, and zero failures later, I attribute my gardening success in large part to all the practices that I will share with you in this series.